nushell/nushell.github.io/book/commands/into_decimal.md

 ## Parameters

- -  `...rest`: optionally convert text into decimal by column paths
+ -  `...rest`: for a data structure input, convert data at the given cell paths

 ## Examples